tendant/simple-process/README.md

 - Start a local broker: `nats-server` (Homebrew: `brew install nats-server`).
 - Fetch the NATS client once: `go get github.com/nats-io/nats.go@latest`.
 - Publish and consume a job via NATS: `go run -tags nats ./examples/nats`.
 The example wires `AsyncRunner` into the NATS-backed bus and processes the message with a queue worker using the same in-memory storage used elsewhere in the repository while wrapping every message in a CloudEvents v1.0 envelope.

+## S3 / MinIO Storage Adapter (Optional)
+- Build with the `s3` tag to enable the S3-compatible adapter: `go build -tags s3 ./...`.
+- Configure the adapter via `s3.Config` (endpoint, credentials, bucket, optional prefix) and inject it in place of the in-memory storage when constructing runners or UoWs.
+- The adapter streams reads via `Get`, uploads via `Put` without buffering entire files, and issues presigned download URLs through `PresignGet`.
+- It targets S3 and MinIO using the `github.com/minio/minio-go/v7` client; provide credentials through your preferred secrets mechanism.

 ## CloudEvents Envelope
 - Jobs published over transports are wrapped in a minimal CloudEvents v1.0 structure (`core/contracts/cloudevent.go`).